Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Robot Training Method

 \subsection{Procedure}

 Through our robot training procedure, the participants do not directly participate in the robot's RL- or ES-based learning process, which requires numerous data samples and cannot guarantee the safety of the users from the robot's trial-and-error process.
-Instead, the participants are instructed to follow along various normal movements of our robotic guide, and we train the HPPN using the collected dataset.
-Among the training dataset, the depth image data have much larger dimensions than the other data types.
-Therefore, instead of using the depth data directly to train the HPPN, we extract low-dimensional latent feature vectors from the depth images using a variational autoencoder (VAE)~\cite{kingma2013auto}.
-Accordingly, we train the VAE in advance using the depth images in the training dataset, and the HPPN is then trained using robot actions, human haptic data, and compressed depth data as input values.
+Instead, the participants are instructed to follow along various safe movements of the robotic guide, and we train the HPPN using the collected dataset.
+Following the approach of Ha and Schmidhuber~\cite{ha2018recurrent}, we utilized VAE~\cite{kingma2013auto} structure to extract low-dimensional latent feature vectors from the high-dimensional depth images.
+Accordingly, we train the VAE in advance using the depth images in the training dataset, and the HPPN is then trained using robot actions, human kinetic force data, and compressed depth data as input values.
 The HPPN can act as a simulator providing the expected human path, given only the action sequence of the robotic guide.
-Using the HPPN-based simulator, we train the optimal policy parameters for determining the next action of the robotic guide that best meets our goal using the CMA-ES algorithm.
+Using the HPPN-based simulator, we discover the optimal policy parameters for determining the next action of the robotic guide that maximizes our reward formulation using the CMA-ES algorithm.
 To summarize, our training method is applied in the following order: \begin{enumerate} \item Obtain a dataset of the users following the robot that guides them through various paths. \item Train the VAE using the depth images in the dataset. \item Train the HPPN using the dataset, including the latent feature vectors extracted using the trained VAE. \item On the simulator based on the HPPN, optimize the policy parameters to maximize the cumulative reward of the robotic guide using the CMA-ES algorithm. \end{enumerate}